Kuma Inu Coin is a community-focused decentralised finance (DeFi) crypto project that comprises Kuma Breeder, Kuma DEX, and Kuma NFT.

 In addition, the vAMM is used as a price discovery mechanism, although not for spot trading.

-With this in mind, Kuma DEX is able to operate with infinite liquidity and zero impermanent loss for its stakeholders.
+With this in mind, Kuma DEX can operate with infinite liquidity and zero impermanent loss for its stakeholders.
 This is because there is no requirement for liquidity providers.

 The DEX’s vAMM serves as an independent settlement market, where all profits and losses are settled directly in a collateral vault.
-Traders make use of USDC as collateral when opening long or short positions in any given asset.
+Traders use USDC as collateral when opening long or short positions in any asset.

 A key difference here is that no swap occurs.
 Unlike other exchanges, KUMA vAMM users always arrive and leave with USDC.
 This means that all profits and losses will be in USDC as there are no liquidity providers inside vAMM’s.

-Traders can use leverage with Kuma DEX by backing a position with a margin that is lower than the total position size.
+Traders can leverage Kuma DEX by backing a position with a margin lower than the total position size.

 Every open position on Kuma DEX contains a margin and notional.
-The margin here makes reference to the actual collateral that is used to back a position.
+The margin here refers to the actual collateral used to back a position.

 The notional is the size of the position after leverage is considered and is denominated in underlying assets.
-The ratio of the margin vs the notional size will produce the margin ratio.
+The margin ratio vs the notional size will produce the margin ratio.

 Liquidation will happen when a user’s position margin drops to 6.25% or lower and is triggered by bots.
 Bots get rewarded approximately 1.25% of the remaining notional for performing this service.
 The rest of the margin is then placed in the protocol insurance fund.